Nigel2392/go-django/README.md

 The goal is to provide a similar experience to Django, but with the performance of Golang.

+At the core this is meant to be a web framework, but it also includes sub-packages to create a CMS-like experience.

 There is a caveat though; we try to touch the database as little as possible.

 This means that we don't have a full ORM like Django does.